Deep learning of committor for ion dissociation and interpretable analysis of solvent effects using atom-centered symmetry functions: Methods

 The ACSF $G_i^2$ is defined as the sum of a Gaussian function weighted by the cutoff function.
 The width of the Gaussian is determined by the parameter $\eta$, while its center can be positioned at a specific radial distance using the parameter $R_\mathrm{s}$.
 This function is particularly suitable for characterizing the spherical shell environment surrounding a reference atom.
 The ACSF $G_i^5$ extends $G_i^2$ by incorporating an additional target atom and including an angular component.
 The parameter $\lambda$ can take values of $1$ or $-1$, shifting the maximum of the cosine function to $\theta_{ijk}=0^\circ$ and $\theta_{ijk}=180^\circ$, respectively.
 The parameter $\zeta$ controls the angular resolution, with larger values of $\zeta$ corresponding to a narrower range of nonzero contributions in the ACSF.

-In this study, we used $R_\mathrm{c}=10.0$ {\AA}, $\eta=2.0$ {\AA$^{-2}$} for $G^2$, and $\eta=1.2$ {\AA$^{-2}$} for $G^5$.
-Regarding atomic combinations, four types were used for $G^2$: ($i$-$Z_1$)= (Na-O), (Na-H), (Cl-O), (Cl-H).
-For $G^5$, ($Z_1$-$i$-$Z_2$)=(O-Na-O), (O-Na-H), (H-Na-H), (Cl-Na-H), (Cl-Na-O), (O-Cl-O), (O-Cl-H), (H-Cl-H), (Na-Cl-H), (Na-Cl-O).
-By systematically varying other parameters, $R_\mathrm{s}$, $\lambda$, and $\zeta$, we generated a total of 1296 descriptors, comprising 36 $G^2$ and 1260 $G^5$.
+As outlined in the Introduction, Jung \textit{et al.} introduced ACSFs to describe the geometric structures of water O and H atoms around cations anions as candidate CVs in their machine learning analysis of the committor.~\cite{jung2023Machineguided} To consider CVs more comprehensively, we calculated all possible atomic combinations as follows: For $G^2$, four combinations were used: ($i$-$Z_1$)= (Na-O), (Na-H), (Cl-O), (Cl-H).
+For $G^5$, ten combinations were considered: ($Z_1$-$i$-$Z_2$)=(O-Na-O), (O-Na-H), (H-Na-H), (Cl-Na-H), (Cl-Na-O), (O-Cl-O), (O-Cl-H), (H-Cl-H), (Na-Cl-H), (Na-Cl-O).
+By systematically varying other parameters, $R_\mathrm{s}$ (ranging from 1 {\AA} to 9 {\AA}), $\lambda$ (1 and -1), and $\zeta$ (1, 2, 4, 8, 16, 32, and 64), we generated a total of 1296 descriptors, comprising 36 $G^2$ and 1260 $G^5$.
+The cutoff radius was fixed at $R_\mathrm{c}=10.0$ {\AA}, with $\eta=2.0$ {\AA$^{-2}$} for $G^2$, and $\eta=1.2$ {\AA$^{-2}$} for $G^5$.
 Detailed definitions of the input features of two ACSFs, $G^2$ and $G^5$, are provided in Tables S1 of the Supplementary Material.
 All input variables for the neural network were standardized.